derele/NamibiaNanopore/README.md

 ## Susana's project
 ### detection of parasites in crude fecal samples of multiple species

-Susana Soares' colourful mix of species, allows us to ask a specific questions related to other projects:
+Susana Soares' colorful mix of species, allows us to ask a specific questions related to other projects:

 ![Log10 +1 transformed counts for